BryanCunningham/med-manage/README.md

 This is a medication reminder app for caregivers.
 It's a simple app that allows caregivers to add medications for their recipients.
 It also allows caregivers to mark medications as taken.

 This design supports both a light and dark theme.

 ### Tradeoffs

 #### BE/API layer
 I spun my wheels for a while at the beginning trying to get the DB and API working.
 I'm not sure how much time I spent on this, but it was more than I expected.
 Ultimately, I decided to focus on the frontend and use mock data for the API.
 Which, lead me to having to write some pretty gnarly state management code. :(

 #### FE
 As for the FE, the UI is not quite as polished as I would have liked.
 I spent too much time waffling over the design.
-Lead me to have to leave form validation, toast notifications, and other minor UI improvements out of the scope of this project.
+Leading me to have to leave form validation, toast notifications, responsive design,and other minor UI improvements out of the scope of this project.

 ### Things I would do differently
 - Lot's of POC commits in the beginning lead to a messy git history.
 Had to squash them all down to a single commit.